Josh-Hollopeter/BlackjackProject/README.md

 ### How To
 * Follow On Screen Prompts
-* BlackJackAppMVP has the bare minimum requirements
+* BlackJackApp runs the game